 Storytelling is both a unique art form and a valuable tool for promoting understanding and communication.
 Its uses range from health care to working with disadvantaged communities, from social work to oral history.
 We believe storytelling should be instrumental in enhancing inclusion, social justice and cultural life at individual, local, national and international levels.
 Our work contributes to the development of storytelling, raises public and civic awareness of storytelling, and challenges cultural values and social assumptions.

-The Centre is led by Director Professor Hamish Fyfe and Karen Lewis.
+The Centre is led by Director Professor Hamish Fyfe.
 Dr Patrick Ryan is Research Fellow at the centre.
-The Centre Research Associate is Emily Underwood-Lee.
-The Stories of Change Research Associate is David Llewellyn.
+The Centre Research Associate is Dr Emily Underwood-Lee.
+The Stories of Change Research Associate is Dr David Llewellyn.
 Dr Steve Killick is our Visiting Fellow and Prof Mike Wilson is our Visiting Prof.

 If there is anything you would like to know more about please contact us at email@example.com